Surprisingly, the fastest growing sport right now is Pickleball. That means more and more people are looking to place bets on it.

 As with any sport, popularity comes hand-in-hand with betting.
+Even when the sport is eating hot dogs.
 So, it should come as no surprise that people are starting to wonder if there is any way to win some money on the sport.

 Unless you have been hitting the local Pickleball court, you might be wondering what Pickleball is.
 And, if you’re so inclined, where you can get into Pickleball betting.
 We’re here to break it all down.